 Photographing the eclipse requires special solar filters to control exposure and prevent damage to your eyes.
 If you want to take pictures of the eclipse, learn about the techniques and equipment required for those shots.

 What is an eclipse?

-A solar eclipse is a celestial event when the moon passes between the sun and earth—blocking all or part of the sun.
-At a given location, the event can last up to an hour and a half.
-For this eclipse, the longest period when the moon completely blocks the sun will be about two minutes and 40 seconds.
-The last total eclipse for the contiguous US was in 1979; the next one will be in 2024.
+A solar eclipse occurs when the moon passes between the sun and earth, blocking all or part of the sun.
+Depending on where you are, an eclipse can last up to an hour and a half.
+The last total eclipse visible from the United States was in 1979.
+The next one will be in 2024.

 For thousands of years people learned about the sun through careful observation.
 Understanding the sun and seasons was critical to survival.
 As early as 4,000 years ago, ancient astronomers tried to predict solar eclipses in China and Greece.
 More recently, scientists planned experiments during eclipses to test theories and equipment.
 With the sun blocked, other atmospheric features become visible.
 Scientists proved Einstein’s theory of relativity, and they searched for a theoretical planet Vulcan but it was proven not to exist.
 In 1878, Thomas Edison and other scientists traveled to Wyoming to observe an eclipse.
 Edison tested his very sensitive thermometer, but it failed.